Analysis: Three things we learned from Washington’s victory over the USC Trojans

 With 2:20 left in the fourth quarter of Washington’s 28-14 win over USC on Saturday, UW freshman safety Cameron Williams leaped to secure his second interception of the day.
 At the edge of his own end zone, Williams tumbled to the turf, sprang up and flipped the football behind his back.

-Then the 6-foot, 191-pound freshman — who grew up in Bakersfield, Calif., 115 miles north of the LA Memorial Coliseum — momentarily flashed USC’s “V for Victory” hand sign, before turning it towards the turf and sending an unmistakable message.
+Then the 6-foot, 191-pound freshman — who grew up in Bakersfield, Calif., 115 miles north of the L.A.
+Memorial Coliseum — momentarily flashed USC’s “V for Victory” hand sign, before turning it toward the turf and sending an unmistakable message.

 If they didn’t know it already, Husky fans learned that Williams’ allegiances have officially flipped.